Kotlin/kotlin-by-example/examples/05_Collections/03_Map.md

 </div>

-1. Creates a mutable Map.
+1. Creates a mutable `Map`.
-2. Creates a *readonly* view of the Map.
+2. Creates a read-only view of the `Map`.
-3. Checks if the Map's key exists.
+3. Checks if the `Map`'s key exists.
 4. Reads the corresponding value and increments it with a constant value.
-5. Iterates immutable Map and prints key/value pairs.
+5. Iterates immutable `Map` and prints key/value pairs.
 6. Reads the account points balance, before updates.
-7. Updates an existing account, two times.
+7. Updates an existing account two times.
 8. Tries to update a non-existing account: prints an error message.
 9. Reads the account points balance, after updates.